Chocolate Chip Cookie Cake

 - 1 and 1/2 cup (225g) semi-sweet chocolate chips

-Press the cookie dough evenly into the prepared pan.
+- Press the cookie dough evenly into the prepared pan.
 Bake for 20-25 minutes or until the cake is lightly golden brown (could be up to 30 minutes, depending on your oven).
+Use a toothpick to test for doneness.
 You may want to cover the cake loosely with aluminum foil after 15 minutes to avoid heavy browning around the edges.
 Remove from the oven and set the pan on a wire rack to cool completely.
 Once cooled, use a sharp knife or metal spatula to loosen the sides of the cookie cake from the pan and transfer to a serving dish.
 (Or use can serve directly from the pan.)

-The chocolate frosting is optional.
+- The chocolate buttercream is optional.
 Instead, decorate with whipped cream or top with vanilla ice cream.